Article_Banner_chai_tea.webp

 Homemade Masala Chai Recipe

 There are several variations of masala chai depending on the preference of spices one would like to use.
-The most common spices that are used in homemade masala chai recipes are fresh ginger, cinnamon, black peppercorn, star anise, green cardamom pods and cloves.
+The most common spices used in homemade masala chai recipes are fresh ginger, cinnamon, black peppercorn, star anise, green cardamom pods and cloves.
 Personally, I use only aromatic spices such as cloves, cinnamon and cardamom pods in my own masala chai recipe.

 Masala Chai Ingredients